 Pitzer’s Office of Financial Aid also allows for other income protections such as, but not limited to, high medical/dental expenses above the cost of insurance, cost of private elementary/secondary tuition for younger siblings, elder care support/expenses and parent educational loan repayments.
 These protections are considered special circumstances and must be reported and documented in order to be considered.
 If your family has these types of expenses, please report them on the CSS Profile application.

 The parent contribution from assets takes into account all cash/savings, investments, businesses and real estate property (including the primary home).
-The contribution from assets measures all assets, liquid and non-liquid, equally and takes less than 10% of all total assets to determine the parent contribution from assets.
+The contribution from assets measures all assets, liquid and non-liquid, equally and takes a percent of all total assets to determine the parent contribution from assets.

 The student contribution from income is measured in a similar way as the parent contribution from income.
 However, because most students do not have earned income, the calculated contribution from income is often low.